-We Indians live in a free India since 15 August 1947.
-Prior to this day, we Indians were slaves in the hands of British who effectively ruled us for many centuries.
+Introduction We Indians live in a free India since 15 August 1947.
+Prior to this day, we Indians were slaves in the hands of the British who effectively ruled us for many centuries.
 Our ancestors fought against the British and got us released from the clutches of British who controlled most of the countries in this world by their might and will.
-According to history, the struggle to freedom was "ON" many centuries before, and it was a matter of great concern .
-Here in this article, a history of a freedom fighter from the southern part of India , who existed in the year 1760 AD , has been clearly brought out by the author.
+According to history, the struggle to freedom was "ON" many centuries before, and it was a matter of great concern.
+Here in this article, a history of a freedom fighter from the southern part of India, who existed in the year 1760 AD, has been clearly brought out by the author.

-King Jagaveera Pandiyan, having no heir as successor to his throne, crowned Kattabommu as his successor to his kingdom.
+King Jagaveera Pandiyan, having no heir as a successor to his throne, crowned Kattabommu as his successor to his kingdom.
 In memory of the King, Kattabommu christened himself as Jaga Veera Pandiya Kattabommu and effectively ruled the state, with vigour and spirit.
 One day whilst Veerapandiya Kattabommu was on a hunting mission, he happened to witness a hare chasing a dog.
-He considered that land as a land of valour and constructed a fort on that soil.
-He named the fort as "Panchalamkurichi" in memory of the King Pancha Pandiyan who was grand grand father of the King Jagaveerapandiyan.
+He considered that land as a land of valor and constructed a fort on that soil.
+He named the fort as "Panchalamkurichi" in memory of the King Pancha Pandiyan who was the grandfather of King Jagaveerapandiyan.

-The Panchalamkurichi fort was of 500 feet in length and 300 feet in breadth with the wall of 12 feet height.
-The construction material was of black clay mixed with straw of paddy, maize and corn etc; The fort was surrounded by thorny bale bushes.
+The Panchalamkurichi fort was 500 feet in length and 300 feet in breadth with the wall of 12 feet height.
+The construction material was of black clay mixed with a straw of paddy, maize and corn, etc; The fort was surrounded by thorny bale bushes.
 The fort could withstand any attack other than the attack by cannons and tanks.

 He was a great devotee of Lord Muruga of Tiruchendur and Goddess Jakkamma.
 He had constructed 45 bell towers between Panchalamkurichi and Tiruchendur which were used to convey the ritual pooja time of Tiruchendur in a relay system.
 Kattabomman was a great lover of music and art.
 He quite often organized dances and music for entertainment.